Jonathunky/everycase/pages/support.md

 # It's free real website!
 And it respects visitors.
 That's why EveryCase:
 - Does not track you in any way, shape or form
-- Does not embed tracking ads
+- Does not embed personalised ads
 - Does not run third-party web analytics service

 And never ever will.
 It's also **dead fast** and **100% non-intrusive**.